IKEA

 CHITA Mid-Century Modern Leather Sofa

-$499–$699Mid-century modern sofa with faux leather upholstery, solid wood tapered legs, and a tight-back silhouette similar to the MORABO's clean profile.
-Available in multiple colorways at well under the MORABO's price.
+MCM silhouette with tapered solid-wood legs and a tight back close to MORABO's clean profile, in faux leather.
+Multiple colorways at well under MORABO's price.

 AMERLIFE Mid-Century Modern Genuine Leather Sofa